vuepress/configs/packages/prettier-config-vuepress/README.md

 # prettier-config-vuepress

-> Prettier config for VuePress Community
+> Prettier config for VuePress Team

 **DO NOT use it in your own project if you don't know what it's for**